 Teach them something useful.
 A parable is an excellent way to convey a lesson.
 By imbuing fictional characters with familiar problems and solutions, people can relate to situations with less judgement than they bring to real world scenarios.

 Compel your audience with wisdom.
 Quotes can set the tone for your message, stir thoughts and connect your points to a universal concept.

 Everyone loves an insider’s look.
 Give your audience a sneak peek of your product, plan or idea!
 Sharing the goods sparks appreciation.

 Appeal to the right brain.
 Analogies illuminate new perspectives.
 Oftentimes they trigger the response “Interesting.
 I never thought of it that way before.”
-E.g. Love is like wildflowers; It’s often found in the most unlikely places.
+E.g. Security is only as good as your weakest link.